Andrew Breitbart: Political views

-Breitbart described himself as “eighty-five per cent conservative and fifteen per cent libertarian”.
+Breitbart described himself as "eighty-five per cent conservative and fifteen per cent libertarian".
 Breitbart had previously described himself as a Democrat but shifted towards being conservative after witnessing the Democrats' treatment of Clarence Thomas during his senate confirmation hearing.

-He supported legalization of prostitution, gay rights, and drug liberalization.
+Breitbart supported legalization of prostitution, gay rights, and drug liberalization.
 He was an opponent of multiculturalism and political correctness.
 Breitbart argued for US military intervention in Syria, North Korea, Iran, and China for humanitarian reasons.
 He was also a supporter of Israel.

 Breitbart was a proponent of the Cultural Marxism conspiracy theory, claiming there are academics attempting to undermine western culture.

 Personal life and death

 Breitbart was married to Susannah Bean, the daughter of actor Orson Bean and fashion designer Carolyn Maxwell, and had four children.

 At around 11:30 p.m.
 PST on February 29, 2012, Breitbart collapsed on a street near his home in Brentwood.
-He was rushed to Ronald Reagan UCLA Medical Center, where he was pronounced dead 12:19 a.m. on March 1, 2012.
+He was rushed to Ronald Reagan UCLA Medical Center, where he was pronounced dead at 12:19 a.m. on March 1, 2012.
 He was 43 years old.

-An autopsy by the Los Angeles County Coroner's Office showed that he had hypertrophic cardiomyopathy with focal coronary atherosclerosis and died from heart failure, which he had been diagnosed with the year prior.
-His burial was in the Jewish cemetery Hillside Memorial Park.
+An autopsy by the Los Angeles County Coroner's Office showed that he had hypertrophic cardiomyopathy with focal coronary atherosclerosis and died from congestive heart failure, which had been diagnosed the year before.